OwlOfMoistness/ape_mixer_reloaded/README.md

 ## <ins>What's the reward distribution?</ins>

 Data currently collected around this.
 Based on USD valuation, NFT is 2x the value of the apecoin couterpart.
 1 BAYC ~= 2 * 10094 apecoins
 Taking this data, it would make sense to offer a 2:1 ratio for reward distribution.
+On the other hand, "It takes 2 to tango" which has been said by a few people.
+1:1 split seems also desirable.
 Furthermore, if a dog is attached to an agreement, the primary nft/token users received an extra 10%/5% respectively (TBD) Current management fee of 4% (bend dao has such %) is added when users claim their rewards.
 No fees on initial deposits.